jgorseman/myblog/content/_index.md

 - programmer-friendly
 ---

-This is the demo of hugo-theme-monochrome.
+This is the blog of Jorrit Gorseman.